 This is an intensive one-semester program designed to prepare workers for entry-level positions in the automotive industry specializing in wheel alignment and balance.
 Completion of this certificate partially fulfills the requirements of the Automotive Technology Certificate of Achievement (Career Technical) and associate degree.

 Learning Outcomes: Upon successful completion of the Automotive Steering and Suspension program, students will be able to:

-- Align and balance wheels on vehicles.
+■ Align and balance wheels on vehicles.

-- Evaluate types of steering construction.

-- Adjust steering components.